2026 Restaurant Marketing Guide: Free & Paid Strategies for Owners & Operators

 - Social Media Ads: Facebook, Instagram, and TikTok ads allow you to target specific audiences based on location, interests, and dining habits.

 - Retargeting Strategies: If someone visits your website but doesn’t place an order, retargeting ads can remind them about your restaurant, nudging them to come back and order.
+These ads are specifically designed to engage customers who have previously interacted with your restaurant.

-Digital marketing is the backbone of your restaurant’s growth because you need to meet customers where they already are—online.
+Digital marketing is the backbone of your restaurant’s growth because you need to meet customers where they already are: online.

-Place strategies in each of these online locations, and you’ll see a significant increase in growth and customer engagement.
+Place strategies in each of these online locations and you’ll see a significant increase in growth and customer engagement.

 4. Local SEO and Online Presence

 Most customers find restaurants online before ever stepping through the door.
 With 62% of restaurant customers jumping on Google before deciding where they are going to eat, your restaurant’s online presence plays a huge role in attracting new diners.
+For a local restaurant, local SEO is especially crucial to attract nearby diners searching for places to eat in the area.

 Local SEO ensures that your restaurant appears in search results when people are looking for places to eat in your area, while strong online reputation management helps you turn those searches into reservations and orders.

-Optimize your Google Business Profile.
+Optimize your Google Business Profile in 4 steps

 Be accurate on local listings and directories.